spacetelescope/slitlessutils/docs/tabulation.rst

 =====================================================================

 The most computationally expensive aspect of extracting or simulating WFSS observations comes from the forward-modeling every (relevant) pixel in the :term:`direct imaging`.
 Therefore, ``slitlessutils`` only performs these calculations when requested and stores these intermediate results as a :term:`pixel-dispersion table` (PDT).
-These PDTs will be written to a subdirectory :file:`tables/`, which can be
+These PDTs will be written to a subdirectory :file:`tables/` by default, but can be changed by setting the ``path`` keyword argument.

 Tabulation Algorithm
 --------------------
-To tabulate all the pixel transformations for a WFSS image and create a PDT, the algorithm iterates over all combinations of detector, source, direct-image pixel, spectral order, and wavelength:
+To tabulate all the pixel transformations for a WFSS image and create a PDT, the algorithm iterates over all combinations of detector, source, direct-image pixel, spectral order, and wavelength according to:

 * INPUT: a WFSS file:
 	- For each detector in the WFSS file: